lovetap-fm/policies/privacy-policy.md

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
 Please get in touch by emailing us at [privacy@lovetap.fm](mailto:privacy@lovetap.fm) and we’ll be happy to try to answer them!

 This privacy policy was adapted from [the open source privacy policy published by 37signals](https://github.com/basecamp/policies/blob/master/privacy/index.md).
 We thank them for sharing a valuable resource with the community.

+*This privacy policy applies to all products created and owned by Lovetap LLC.*